datahub-v2/frontend/docs/misc/markdown.md

 ---
 ```

-And our site engine will use this metadata while forming the page.
-The result you can see on top of this page ('author' is used in the blog posts)
+And our site will use this metadata while forming the page.
+The result you can see on top of this page ('author' is used in the blog posts).

-### Table of content
+## Table of contents

 If you will add `[[toc]]` in your document - this will be automatically transformed into Table Of Content section, with links to all your Headers.

-## Summary

-Now you can use new markdown skills to create or improve one of [Awesome pages](/awesome)